Dataflow is a lightweight reactive JavaScript library heavily inspired by Observable

 The variable foo is defined but nothing is displayed.

-For explicit control, import the display function.
+For explicit control, use the display function.
 You can call it multiple times:

 for (let i = 0; i < 5; ++i) {